Hit by a Drunk Driver in Florida

 DUI crashes are personal injury cases with two added dimensions.
 First, punitive damages are routinely available under section 768.736, Florida Statutes, and the cap that limits punitives in ordinary cases does not apply to intoxication cases.
-Second, the criminal prosecution runs parallel to the civil case and produces a stream of admissible evidence — arrest reports, BAC results, body camera footage, conviction documents.
+Second, the criminal prosecution runs parallel to the civil case and produces a stream of admissible evidence, including arrest reports, BAC results, body camera footage, and conviction documents.

 Dram shop liability against the bar or social host is severely limited in Florida by section 768.125.
 Under-21 service and known-alcoholic exceptions are the only entry points; standard over-service of an adult does not create liability under Florida law.